cmorr5/WorkoutGenerator/README.md

 - **Integration of RandomForest Classifier:** Integrated a RandomForest classifier to cater to new users and improve the system's ability to provide accurate recommendations.

-- **User-Friendly Interface:** Developed a user-friendly interface for seamless interaction with the system, ensuring a smooth user experience.

 - **Validation System for User Profiles:** Implemented a validation system to ensure the accuracy and reliability of user profiles, enhancing the overall effectiveness of the recommendation engine.

 ## Technologies Used: